Latest News

 How we reduce re-offending

-Education programs are an important element of GEO’s approach to rehabilitation.
-We pride ourselves on the efforts we go to to help prisoners address their issues and improve their opportunities on release.
-Annually on average more than 17,000 prisoners and ex-prisoners complete education, training or offending behavior programs at a GEO Australia Centre.
+GEO’s suite of evidence-based programs and services address key areas of need in the rehabilitation of people that come into contact with the criminal justice system; including substance use, education and employment, as well as family connections and relationships.
+We pride ourselves on our efforts in helping people address their issues and improve their opportunities on release.
+Annually on average more than 17,000 prisoners and ex-prisoners complete education, training or offending behavior programs at a GEO Australia centre.

 On any given day, 75% of prisoners are engaged in employment, education, vocational training or programs.